ngbalk/jbpm-service-orchestration/README.md

 #### 10) How to create a new data model
-In order to use new domain specific data models in your process (like IncidentData, PaymentData, etc), you must crate a new model in this project, inside of org.rhc.workflow.models .
+In order to use new domain specific data models in your process (like IncidentData, PaymentData, etc), you must crate a new model in this project, inside of org.bpm.workflow.models .
 You can use previous models as examples to help you, but in general you should be aware of a few things:

 1) Your model should extend VariableEntity, and implement Serializable, and Copyable